St Christopher School, Letchworth Garden City

-St Chris is a Artsmark Gold school and you only have to visit the art and design technology departments to see why.
-You could be at art school.
+St Chris has a strong pedigree in art and design, and you only have to visit the art and design technology departments to see why.
+You could be at art college.
 The students are utterly absorbed and you can see and feel their motivation.
 Computer aided design and manufacturing are on the curriculum and a Creative Media Suite aids learning.

 From Year 9 you can choose a particular discipline: graphics; 3D design, fine art and textiles.
 The art teacher I speak to tells me that it would actually be far easier to teach everyone the same subject at the same time.
 But in a school where you are nurturing independent learning for students, the teachers are never going to be coasting along.
 If you are doing an art or design A Level you have your own studio space.

 Talking to one of the art teachers, she tells me that students who leave St Chris and go on to a foundation course or to do a design degree often find that their first year is too easy because they are ahead of the game creatively.